Understanding Your Building’s Performance In Disasters

 - Building upgrades or improvements required by building codes;

-- Business interruption economic losses
+and Business interruption economic losses

 - Fully restore all building functions;